daleericko/staRtup/README.md

 ## Why staRtup?

-The best thing you can do as a coder / programmer is keep your code and relevant files in an organized fashion.
-Every time I start an R project, I know if will use these four folders, so what better way to save time than to just have this in a function?
+The best thing you can do as a coder / programmer is keep your code and relevant files organized.
+These four folders show the minimum recommended structure one should have when starting a new R project.
+What better way to save time than to just have this in a function?

 \#\#\#